lmaughan921/experience-manager-brand-portal.en/help/using/download-assets.md

 Log in to your Brand Portal tenant as an administrator and navigate to **[!UICONTROL Tools]** > **[!UICONTROL Download]**.

-The administrators can enable any combination of settings for the Brand Portal users to access and download renditions.
+The administrators can enable any combination of settings for the Brand Portal users to access and download asset renditions.

 ![](assets/download-settings-new.png)